emtee40/Hugo/docs/content/en/getting-started/configuration.md

 **Default value:** false

 If true, auto-detect Chinese/Japanese/Korean Languages in the content.
-This will make `.Summary` and `.WordCount` behave correctly for CJK languages.
+This will make `.Summary` behave correctly for CJK languages.

 ### imaging